PhilT95/athenlyx/docs/blue/tools-network/wireshark/wireshark_advanced.md

 ### Display Filters Expression

 Wireshark provided a built-in option that stores all supported protocol structures to assist in creating display filters.
-If you don't recall the required filter or you are unsure, you can access this menu using **Analyse --> Display Filter Expressions**.
+If you don't recall the required filter or you are unsure, you can access this menu using **Analyze --> Display Filter Expressions**.

 ![Image](images/wireshark-advanced_filterexpressions.png)